mjavanmardi/polaris/README.md

 the directory where you wish to have you dependecies.
 The environment is only good for that command shell.

-Example: (NOTE: this should be performed in a Visual Studio Native Tools Command Shell)
+Example: (NOTE: this should be performed in a Visual Studio Native Tools Command Shell) -- NOTE:
+	get-deps.cmd now locates the proper Visual Studio installation and set it up - so no longer REQUIRES the tools command shell.

+--NOTE:
+	The following step is now optional.
+You can specify the dependency directory as part of the get-deps.cmd call.

 	copy pT1/polarisdeps/polaris_env.bat c:\opt\polarisdeps
 	cd c:\opt\polarisdeps
 	polaris_env.bat